-If you are pursuing careers in the legal arena, a degree in Political Science would be an excellent foundation.
+If you are pursuing a career in the legal arena, a degree in Political Science would be an excellent foundation.
 And if you want to obtain a graduate degree in public policy, public administration, or other closely related fields, majoring in Political Science can certainly serve you best!

 A Political Science major can be your best asset to qualify for a career in journalism, law, education, international affairs, and positions in the government and private sector.